Results of a Two Year Study of Garden Food Waste:

-AmpleHarvest.org’s goal is to ultimately eliminate 11.4 billion pounds of food waste generated by over 42 million gardeners’ in backyards all over America.
+AmpleHarvest.org’s goal is to ultimately eliminate 11.5 billion pounds of food waste generated by over 61 million (up from 42 million in the pre-COVID19 world) gardeners’ in backyards all over America.
 Everything AmpleHarvest.org does to achieve this big idea also advances two additional goals: first, reducing hunger and malnutrition, and healing the planet by reducing greenhouse gasses.
 Read the Case Statement to learn more about AmpleHarvest.org’s solution and results.

 Special thank you to Christopher Reberger, Global Economics and Research Practice Cisco Consulting Services (Cisco Systems) for the data analysis and oversight he provided and to report authors Dr. Selena Ahmed and Dr. Carmen Byker Shanks, Montana State University Food and Health Lab faculty for analyzing the data and generating the report.